-The sauce is rich with sturdy flavourings that meld flawlessly together.
-One would think that with a Swedish recipe, the ingredient list would be weird and wonderful.
-Surprisingly, they’re mostly everyday items that live in your kitchen.
-Lurking in the fridge you should have a stray jar of Dijon mustard, Worcestershire sauce and a pot of cream.
+The sauce is rich with sturdy flavourings that meld easily together.
+One would think that with a Swedish recipe, the ingredients would be hard to find.
+Surprisingly, they’re everyday foodstuffs that live in your kitchen – Dijon mustard, Worcestershire sauce and a pot of cream.
 That takes care of the sauce.
-Concerning the meatballs, you’ll need some fresh parsley, mixed spices, egg and breadcrumbs.
-Nothing too taxing about this recipe!
+For the meatballs you’ll need fresh parsley, mixed spices, egg and breadcrumbs.
+Very simple, in fact.

 Creamy Swedish meatballs with mushrooms